How to Know if Deschooling is Right for You: 7 Signs you Need to Deschool

 I think this is a word yet to be defined in a universal way once and for all.
 Originally, it was a term penned by Austrian philosopher Ivan Illich.

-I think deschooling is a highly effective tool that helps us release doubt, uncertainty, and that not-good-enough feeling in our home-educating families.
+Deschooling is a highly effective tool that helps us release doubt, uncertainty, and that not-good-enough feeling in our home-educating families.

 Deschooling helps us (& our kids) zero in on the most important elements of learning & education for our kids AND to live our lives on purpose.

-I’ve been learning about learning, learning about living with my kids, and learning about what an education is anyway, and in this course, I intend to help you walk toward your freedom and more individualization in your homeschool and life just as I have.
+I’ve been learning about learning, learning about living with my kids, and learning about what an education is anyway, and in this post, I intend to help you walk toward your freedom and more individualization in your homeschool and life just as I have.

 Learning about learning, learning about living with my kids, and learning about what an education is anyway isn’t what I thought it was.